 On July 4th he fired a revolver at two matadors during the parade before the bull fight in Deuille outside Paris and wounded them slightly.
 Following his preventive impoundment, he was sentenced to parole and a small financial fine.
 His revolver attack and the ensuing trial process contributed to the eventual banning of bull fights which result in animal death in France.

 I have not been able to find out if this nearly fanatical love of animals was something that Aguéli acquired through Mme.
 Huot, or if he carried it with him from his youth in Sweden.
 We know though, that long before the dramatic shooting incident, Aguéli and Mme.
 Huot used to venture out in the parks of Paris at night to save stray cats.
 They were carried back to her flat and all given personal attention according to their needs.
 Aguéli used both religious and philosophical reasons to protest against cruelty to animals.

-In 1901, he wrote a powerful analysis of Daumier’s art in Encyclopédie Contemporaine Illustrée.
+He wrote a powerful analysis of Daumier’s art in Encyclopédie Contemporaine Illustrée.
 He was introduced to the Italian doctor Enrico Insabato.